BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 {% include tip/recommendation.html %}

-Labels in silent payments are crucial where receivers such as businesses want to match payments with customers.
+Labels in silent payments are critical if receivers such as businesses need to match payments with customers.

 {% include tip/close.html %}